-Massif of Andringitra - Guide Madagascar - Détours Madagascar
+The Andringitra massif - Guide Madagascar - Détours Madagascar

 A natural wonder

-The Andringitra Massif culminates at an altitude of more than 2,600 m, including the highest peak, Imarivolanitra or Boby Peak, at an altitude of 2,658 m, the second highest peak in Madagascar.
-This giant of nature stretches 62 km long and 10 km wide.
-Thus, it covers an area of 31,160 km².
-The majestic “Gates of the South” marking the border between the central highlands and the wide open spaces of the south are part of the Andringitra Massif.
+The Andringitra Massif rises to over 2,600 meters in altitude, with its highest peak, Imarivolanitra or Pic Boby, reaching 2,658 meters, making it the second-highest peak in Madagascar.
+This natural giant stretches 62 km in length and 10 km in width, covering an area of 31,160 km².
+The majestic “Gates of the South,” marking the boundary between the central highlands and the vast southern plains, are part of the massif.

-Developed since Precambrian times, most of the rock domes at this site are the result of a relatively sudden volcanic event.
-For this reason, they are mainly made of granite, pyroxene syenite or syenitic granite.
-The site features ridges, high mountains, deep valleys and volcanic formations.
-Huge rocks, sometimes covered with greenery, granitic cliffs, deep valleys (Namoly and Tsaranoro), palm forests, lunar landscapes, natural swimming pools, impressive waterfalls, cascades and rivers mix to create an incredible setting.
+Formed during the Precambrian era, most of the massif’s rock domes are the result of a relatively sudden volcanic event.
+As a result, they are composed mainly of granite, pyroxene syenite, or syenitic granite.
+The massif features ridges, towering mountains, deep valleys, and volcanic formations.

-The surroundings of the massif are inhabited by the Betsileo and the Bara.
-The surrounding landscape has been shaped by these semi-nomadic peoples: slash-and-burn rice fields on the valleys to the east of the massif, terraced rice fields on the mountainsides to the north, clear savannas to the south and west.
-Traditional villages with terracotta houses overlook the terraced rice fields.
+The area surrounding the massif is inhabited by the Betsileo and Bara peoples.
+These semi-nomadic communities have shaped the landscape: slash-and-burn rice fields in the valleys to the east, terraced rice fields on the northern mountain slopes, and open savannahs to the south and west.
+Traditional villages with clay houses overlook the terraced rice fields.

 What to do?

-The Andringitra region is known for Boby Peak and Andringitra National Park.
+Andringitra is mostly known for the Pic Boby and the national park.

-Boby Peak is the second highest peak in Madagascar.
-As a result, it is considered an ideal destination for trekking, which is one of the main activities here.
-In general, the hiking tour starts at the base camp in the village of Ambalamanandray, a village at the foot of the massif and continues for more than 3 days.
-For thrill-seekers, Boby Peak is ideal for climbing due to its arid peaks and the majestic and vertical façades of the Tsaranoro area.
-A trek in these places allows you to discover magnificent landscapes and have a breathtaking view of the surrounding region and the Isalo Massif.
+Pic Boby, Madagascar’s second-highest peak, is a perfect destination for trekking, one of the region’s main activities.
+Typically, the hiking circuit begins at the base camp in the village of Ambalamanandray, located at the foot of the massif, and spans over three days.
+For thrill-seekers, Pic Boby offers climbing opportunities with its rugged peaks and majestic vertical faces, particularly in the Tsaranoro area.
+A trek here reveals magnificent landscapes and offers a breathtaking view of the surrounding region and the Isalo Massif.

 Climate